Generalized integral points on abelian varieties and the Geometric Lang-Vojta conjecture: Preliminaries for Theorem and Theorem

-\section{Preliminary lemmata}
+\subsection{Preliminary lemmata}

-To recall the notations, we denote $\Delta(x, r) \subset \C$ the open complex disc centered at a point $x \in \C$ and of radius $r> 0$.
+We denote by $\Delta(x, r) \subset \C$ the open complex disc centered at a point $x \in \C$ and of radius $r> 0$.
 For a complex space $X$, the infinitesimal Kobayashi-Royden pseudo metric $\lambda_X$ on $X$ corresponding to the Kobayashi pseudo hyperbolic metric $d_X$ can be defined as follows.
 For $x \in X$ and every vector $v$ in the tangent cone of $X$ at $x$, we define